skiptools/.github/pull_request_template.md

 Thank you for contributing to the Skip project!
 Please use this space to describe your change and add any labels (bug, enhancement, documentation, etc.) to help categorize your contribution.

+Please review the contribution guide at https://skip.dev/docs/contributing/ for advice and guidance on making high-quality PRs.

 Skip Pull Request Checklist:

 - [ ] REQUIRED: I have signed the [Contributor Agreement](https://github.com/skiptools/clabot-config)